2026 Ford Escape Buying Guide: Specs, Fuel Economy, Interior Space

 Interior space has always been a hallmark of the Escape, and the 2026 model should maintain the current generation's impressive passenger and cargo dimensions.
 Front-row passengers enjoy up to 1,077 mm of legroom and 1,016 mm of headroom, creating a comfortable environment for drivers of varying heights.
 Second-row occupants get 1,035 mm of legroom in gasoline models or 989 mm in hybrid variants due to battery placement under the floor.

 The sliding second-row seats add remarkable flexibility, allowing up to 150 mm of adjustment to balance passenger comfort with cargo needs.
-This feature helps families optimize space when transporting both passengers and gear for weekend trips around Ontario.
+This feature helps families optimize space when transporting passengers and gear for weekend trips around Ontario.
 When configured for maximum cargo capacity, gasoline models provide 1,852 litres of space behind the first row, while hybrid models offer 1,722 litres due to the battery pack location.

 Key Interior Dimensions: